gaowudao/CRITERIA3D/README.md

 CRITERIA-3D has been developed under contract issued by ARPAE Hydro-Meteo-Climate Service, Emilia-Romagna, Italy: http://www.arpae.it/sim/

-Executables (CRITERIA3D, VINE3D, HEAT1D, etc.) are released under the GNU GPL license, libreries are released under the GNU LGPL license.
+The executables (CRITERIA3D, VINE3D, HEAT1D, etc.) are released under the GNU GPL license, libreries are released under the GNU LGPL license.

 ## Authors
 Fausto Tomei <ftomei@arpae.it>